Hon. Robin K. Sheares: Part 96 Rules

 3. Marked Pleadings.
 Prior to trial, counsel shall furnish to the Court marked pleadings pursuant to CPLR §4012.

 4. Exhibits.
-Counsel shall pre-mark all exhibits in the order which they intend to introduce them at trial.
 A list of the exhibits shall be provided to the Court prior to trial.
-Plaintiffs will number their exhibits and defendants will letter their exhibits.
 On the day of trial, the exhibits and the list will be given to the Part Clerk who will officially mark them before trial.

 5. Witnesses.
 Prior to trial, Counsel shall provide to the court a list of potential witnesses in the order in which they intend to call them at trial, including expert witnesses, their expertise, including a summary of expected trial testimony, and any interpreters needed.